Clinically Reviewed

-The stereotypical image of a methamphetamine user is someone who is agitated, nervous, paranoid and artificially energetic, always moving from place to place in a manic manner.
-But that may not be what you see when someone you love is using or even addicted to methamphetamine.
-There’s a simple reason for this: they don’t want anyone to interfere with their drug use so while they are high, they will avoid anyone who might disapprove.
+The stereotypical image of a methamphetamine user is someone who is agitated, nervous, paranoid and always moving from place to place in a manic manner.
+But that may not be what you see when someone you love is addicted to methamphetamine.
+There’s a simple reason for this: at some level, they are ashamed, they know what they are doing is likely killing them, but are stuck in an endless cycle of guilt, shame and regret.

-In other words, they will inject or smoke the drug away from their parents or sober spouses and friends.
-They might do their bingeing on this powerful stimulant away from home so no one will try to make them stop.
+That means that they will inject or smoke the drug away from parents or spouses and sober friends.
+If they are going to binge on this drug, they’ll do it away from home, so no one will try to make them stop.

-It’s very possible that you might have to zero in on their drug use by looking for secondary symptoms of drug use—what happens to their health, life, relationships and mental stability.
+To detect their use, you may have to identify secondary symptoms of drug use.
+This means watching what happens to their health, life, relationships and mental stability.

 For some people, only one use of meth is all it takes to hook them.
-Many people quickly become daily users while others may only use methamphetamine when they urgently feel the need to escape their problems.
+Many people quickly become daily users while others may only use methamphetamine when they feel the need to escape their problems.
+If there is any possibility that your loved one is using methamphetamine, you need to be able to identify the immediate signs that they are high on meth and the changes that show up in their health, life and relationships.

 • Loss of appetite